Potol Posto Recipe | Parwal Posto | Parwal Khus Khus

 Potol Posto or Parwal Posto is a traditional Bengali dish featuring pointed gourds (potol) cooked in a rich, creamy paste of poppy seeds, mustard seeds, and aromatic spices.

 Ingredients like pointed gourds, poppy seeds, mustard seeds, and spices are essential.
-Start by preparing the gourds and making a paste of seeds and chilis.
+Let’s dive in for the more details.

 Potol Posto